dcalhoun286/reading-notes/reading_class 03.md

     *I learned how to clone what I have on GitHub to my local computer file *I learned how to add/edit files using a Text Editor (VS Code) and then commit/publish those changes to GitHub via Terminal
     * **NEVER** edit directly on GitHub after a repo remote copy has been added.
+* Remember add, commit, push (A, C, P) for all changes